bluesky-social/bsky-docs/docs/tutorials/viewing-threads.md

 ## Data shape

-A thread response contains a root post along with its replies and its ancestors if there are any of either type.
-In TypeScript, the response can be roughly described like this:
+A thread response contains a root post along with its replies and its ancestors (if there are any).
+The response can be roughly described like this:

 ```
 interface ThreadViewPost {